 The EVGA SC Edition is very compact and can be fit into any case.
 So for compact gaming PC’s this budget mid end card is a very good choice and will be best for budget gaming builds with a small mini Itx case too.
 As this is factory overclocked, you will get a small boost in performance as compared to the other brands like Zotac.

 ASUS ROG STRIX Radeon RX 470 4GB

-R9 380 and gtx 960 are costly right now and you won’t find the 4gb version of them below 200 dollars.
-So, better stick with this card and you will get the latest technology, 100% directX 12 compatibility and a much lower power consuming device.
-It’s memory interface is 256 bits which is double than that of RX 460 and features 2048 stream processors that are more than double the amount present in RX 460.
+R9 380 and GTX 960 are costly right now and you won’t find the 4gb version of them below 200 dollars.
+So, better stick with this card and you will get the latest technology, 100% DirectX 12 compatibility and a much lower power consuming device.
+Its memory interface is 256 bits which are double than that of RX 460 and features 2048 stream processors that are more than double the amount present in RX 460.

 Zotac Gtx 1060 mini 3gb gddr5

-3gb of memory is enough for maxing out most of the settings at 1080p like details and shadows but textures in some games like middle earth shadow of mordor requires 6gb.
+3gb of memory is enough for maxing out most of the settings at 1080p like details and shadows but textures in some games like middle earth shadow of Mordor require 6gb.
 So you can’t max out that setting.
 The core clocks are also massive.
-It easily reaches over 1800Mhz in games and provides extra boost.
+It easily reaches over 1800Mhz in games and provides an extra boost.
 This card is for 1080p 60 fps maxed out without any compromise and there shouldn’t be any reason for not getting it.

 This one is shorter and can fit into any case, be it a Mini-ITX case or a mid tower case.
 The heatsink is very basic just like the older generation and has one 90mm fan just above it.
 The card has 6 pin power port and requires less power as compared to the previous generation cards.
 As the price of this card is just $200, I don’t think it will be a good choice to go either for the RX 470 or the R9 380X.